versionpress/versionpress/docs/content/en/01-getting-started/02-installation-uninstallation.md

 The last step is important, otherwise VersionPress wouldn't be able to track changes.
 The on-screen instructions will guide you through it.

+## Update / upgrade

+The update process is manual at the moment, and actually very simple:

+ 1. Get the latest version of VersionPress
+ 2. Replace the folder `wp-content/plugins/versionpress` with the new version

+If some version-specific rules apply, they will be described in the [release notes](../release-notes).

 ## Uninstallation

 Uninstallation is a two-step process as with any other plugin: